vs Cin7Vendor comparison

 For a CPG brand with serious wholesale + EDI requirements, using Cin7 Omni for B2B storefront + EDI + lot tracking, paired with LineNow for the supplier-side procurement workflow, is reasonable.
 Cin7 owns the seller-side inventory and B2B distribution; LineNow owns the buyer-side procurement loop with closed-loop AI on supplier replies.
 They don't conflict; they cover adjacent problems.

-For most SMBs without that mid-market complexity, LineNow alone covers the procurement workflow at a fraction of the cost.
+For teams without that mid-market complexity, LineNow alone covers the procurement workflow with a lighter operating model.

 When to choose Cin7